mcachosoblechero/LLM_Playground/README.md

-# LLM_Playground
+# LLM Playground
-Examples of different LLM functionalities
+This repository contains a set of examples of LLM systems.
+These systems were created for educational purposes.